Eating disorders

 What is an eating disorder?

 An eating disorder is a mental illness.
-While unhealthy eating behaviour is involved, it is important to remember that eating disorders are often about feelings, not food.
+While unhealthy eating behaviour is involved, it is important to remember that disordered eating is often about feelings, not food.

 People with eating disorders use unhealthy eating behaviours to cope with difficult situations or feelings.
-All eating disorders are very serious, and everyone who has one deserves care and support.
+All disordered eating is very serious, and everyone who has one deserves care and support.

-There are many different types of eating disorders.
+There are many different types of disordered eating.
 Beat provides more information and a definition of Anorexia Nervosa, ARFID, Binge Eating Disorder, Bulima Nervosa, Orthorexia, OSFED, Pica and Rumination Disorder.

 Who is affected by eating disorders?